jadagit/jportage/README.md

 1. Clone the repository: `git clone https://github.com/jadagit/jportage.git`
 2. Run the script as a superuser using sudo: `sudo ./jportage.sh`
    - Running `./jportage.sh` as a user should provide usage or prompt for sudo.

+To use **jportage**, you can run it from the command line with various options.
+Here are (some of) the available options:

+- `-s, --sync`: Sync and update the Portage system.
+- `-b, --backup`: Create a backup of your system.
+- `-d, --debug`: Enable debugging mode.
+- `-c, --compression`: Configure compression settings.
+- `-h, --help`: Display the help.

 ### Menu Options